TULiberalArts/French/pages/undergradaute.md

 - We encourage our students to study abroad.
 - We invite our students to participate in the activities of the French Club and benefit from various departmental events such as film festivals.

-## Programs of Study

-## Major in French

-The French major requires 10 courses (30 credits).
-Three courses are required at the 2000-level, one of which is a writing intensive course.
-Three courses are required at the 3000-level, one of which is a writing intensive course/the capstone.
-Two courses are required at the 4000-level.
-In addition, students take two electives: one 2000-level course or higher and one 3000-level course or higher.

-## Minor in French

-The French minor requires six courses (18-19 credits depending on the student’s starting point).
-Three courses at the 2000-level and at least one course at the 3000-level are required.

-## Foreign Language Certificate in French

-This option includes the French for Business course.
-The Foreign Language Certificate in French requires six courses (18-20 credits depending on the student’s starting point).
-Three courses at the 2000-level are required.

 ## Curriculum

 A student majoring in French can expect to take: